luisscholl/japanese-card-templates-for-anki/README.md

 1. The decks do not contain cards (except from the 2 demo ones), they are intended as templates for your own vocabulary.

-2. The decks do not work in the desktop version of Anki.
-(Only Anki mobile is tested.)

-3. I could not fix that the front of the first card is buggy.
+2. I could not fix that the front of the first card is buggy.
 Therefore just skip to the back, it shows the normal front and a "Show back" button, which shows the normal back.
 This only works for the first review session between app restarts.

-4. Follow the following conventions for data entry in order to benefit from potential future development:
+3. Follow the following conventions for data entry in order to benefit from potential future development:

 The *dictionary_form* field should contain the primary way to write a word in Japanese, i. e. kanji and kana are possible, and should always be present.